EGI-Federation/documentation/content/en/providers/getting-started/_index.md

 - Willing to deploy a Oneprovider?
 Head to [DataHub](../datahub) section!
 - And if you want learn about EGI Notebooks, head to the [Notebooks](../notebooks) section!
-- The [Operations Start Guide](./operations-start-guide) will help you start with EGI Operations duties.